q3769/conottle/README.md

 the client/executor's task execution concurrency will never go beyond, and always be throttled at the `throttleLimit`.

-If both builder parameters are provided, the global maximum number of concurrent running threads is the `throttleLimit` on each executor multiplied by the `maxActiveClients`.
+If both builder parameters are provided, the global maximum number of concurrent running threads is the `throttleLimit` on each client/executor multiplied by the `maxActiveClients`.

-An all-default builder builds a conottle instance that has no limit the `maxActiveClients`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:
+An all-default builder builds a conottle instance that has no limit on the `maxActiveClients`, while the `throttleLimit` of each client is set at `Runtime.getRuntime().availableProcessors()`:

 ```aidl
 ConcurrentThrottle conottle = new Conottle.Builder().build();